Information how we use your data

 A list of all supervisory authorities can be found here: https://www.bfdi.bund.de/DE/Infothek/Anschriften_Links/anschriften_links-node.html

 We hope that this information has helped you to exercise your rights.
-If you would like more information on the data protection regulations, we are at your disposal.
+If you would like more detailed information on the data protection regulations, we are at your disposal.

-Questions about data protection
+Questions on data protection